 Most Disgusting Magic (Trick) Fails Ever!

-Who better to create this disgusting list for you than a UCSD theater Ph.D., magic scholar, university professor, author, and all around smart guy.
-This list of magic accidents are going to gross you out so, we suggest you sit down, put an empty bag next to your chair, take a few deep breaths, and SLOWLY read on for the equivalent of Magic's next Darwin Award Winners...
+Who better to create this disgusting list of Magic Fails and Live Magic Shows Gone Wrong for you than a UCSD theater Ph.D., magic scholar, university professor, author, and all around smart guy.
+This list of terrible magic accidents are going to gross you out so, we suggest you sit down, grab a barf bag, take a few deep breaths, and CAREFULLY read on for the equivalent of Magic Tricks Gone Wrong winners...

 by Dr. Will Given